brockwade633/dotfiles/README.md

 ```

 #### Sync Neovim Plugins
 After entering nvim for the first time, run `:PackerInstall` and/or `:PackerSync` to make sure all the plugins are installed.
 Run `:PackerStatus` to verify they're all there.
-Some plugins may require manually loading: `:PackerLoad <plugin>`.
+Some plugins may require manually loading before syncing again: `:PackerLoad <plugin>`.

 #### Optional
 Run `nvim` on `vim` commands